 More importantly, combustible creosote or soot can also escape through these openings and build up outside the chimney flue liner.
 If the creosote were to catch fire in this area of your chimney, serious damage can occur, because the fire can no longer be contained within the flue.
 Homes built prior to the 1940’s were typically built without a chimney liner.
 As a result, chimney and house fires were more common.
 Today, there are a few reasons why you may need a new liner: If your chimney has no liner, if it was installed improperly, or if it’s deteriorating or defective.

 There are three main types of chimney liners.
 These include clay tile liners, cast-in-place liners, and metal liners.
 All three types provide adequate protection but which liner is appropriate for your home, should be determined by a professional.
-Lindemann Chimney Company can assist with this and ensure that your chimney liner installation goes smoothly.
+Lindemann Chimney Company can assist with this and ensure that your chimney liner installation or replacement goes smoothly.

 Did you know that by installing a stainless steel liner inside your chimney, you are providing a “forever fix” with a lifetime warranty?